SaphiraSkies/ImageScraper/README.txt

 If you need to run the service on the flip server and have not done so before, you may need to set up the virtual environment first.

-1. Copy the file to a folder on the server (example: moonha/CS361/imagescraper)
+1. Copy the python files to a folder on the server (example: moonha/CS361/imagescraper)
 2. Navigate to that folder: cd imagescraper
 3. Create venv for the folder: virtualenv imagescraper
 4. Activate the venv: source imagescraper/bin/activate